by Steve Horn

 Jeremy Pue filed an application for writ of habeas corpus in the Court of Criminal Appeals, claiming that his enhanced sentence based on his prior California suspended sentence for a controlled substance offense was not “final” and thus cannot serve to enhance his sentence as a habitual offender.
 Because it exceeded the statutory maximum, absent the enhancement, Pue argued that his sentence was illegal.
 The Court agreed and vacated his sentence.

 A claim that a sentence is illegal because it exceeds the statutory maximum for the offense is cognizable in a writ of habeas corpus and may be raised at any time, even if it was not raised on direct appeal.
 Ex parte Rich, 194 S.W.3d 508 (Tex.
 Crim.
 App.
 2006).
-Texas Penal Code § 12.42(d) provides that ...
+Texas Penal Code § 12.42(d) provides that an enhanced sentence may be imposed if ...

 by Christopher Zoukis